WARNING: This story contains graphic language.

 “Are there black people in this chat right now?”
 Caesar asked.
 “Why are we being so mean to white people right now?
 That’s a serious question.”

-Caesar’s original comments trended on Twitter last week with many people “cancelling” the singer for trying to defend his friend, YezJulz, a white woman who has found herself at the centre of racial controversy a number of times.
+In the video, Caesar tries to defend his friend, YezJulz, a white woman who has found herself at the centre of racial controversy a number of times.

 She went on to rant about black women such as Scottie Beam and Karen Civil explaining to her that actions exploit black culture for her own gain and she tried to defend herself from accusations of being a “culture vulture.”